MadTravis/jQuery.distancecalculator/README.md

 # jQuery Distance Calculator Plugin 1.0.0

 This plugin makes it easy to calculate distance between 2 or more addresses with the help of Google Maps API.
 Good thing is, you can also add as many addresses  as You want to calculate the distance of a whole route.
 The distance values you get are in Miles.
 You can also change it to get as Kilometers.
-This plugin acts as a mixin code for Google Map’s Direction Services API so that you don’t have to struggle understanding the API code.
+This plugin acts as a helper code for Google Map’s Direction Services API so that you don’t have to struggle understanding the API code.

 **Step-1 :** Include required JS files in your <head> tag.
 Do not include jQuery if you already have included.
 Also please note that Google Maps API is also included.